SlugOS/SlugOS/docs/flags.md

 # Extra flags you can pass

 ## Compile flags
-You can pass these to EXTRA_DEFINES in make.config
+You can pass these to EXTRA_DEFINES in make.config when compiling SlugOS

 ```DEBUG``` This flag will put in extra logging, testing, and so on.